piotrbulinski/flexit_bacnet/README.md

 5. Open "More" menu -> Installer -> Communication -> BACnet settings.
 6. Note down "IP address" and "Device ID".

-## Install this python package

-In order to use this package you need to first clone the repo and run `python3 -m pip install .`

 You need to have Python version 3.10 or above.

 ## Connecting to a device